Pan-Orthodox Council: Church of Georgia

 The Georgian Orthodox Church pulled out due to disagreements about several of the Synod's documents, in particular "The Relation of the Orthodox Church with the Rest of the Christian World".

-In December 2016 the holy synod of the Church of Georgia rejected the claim that the council, which it refers to as the "Council of Crete", was Pan Orthodox and the idea that its texts reflected Orthodox Teaching.
+In December 2016 the holy synod of the Church of Georgia rejected the claim that the council, which it refers to as the "Council of Crete", was pan-Orthodox and the idea that its texts reflected Orthodox teaching.

 Orthodox Church in America

-The Orthodox Church in America (OCA) was not invited due to the lack of recognition of her autocephaly by some other autocephalous Churches.
+The Orthodox Church in America (OCA) was not invited due to the lack of recognition of her autocephaly by some other autocephalous churches.
 However, the jurisdiction did support the Council and its convocation by sending clergy scholars from among them to help with the event before, during, and after.
 In addition, she released an official letter in support of the Council and a special prayer to be included during every Divine Liturgy in every diocese.
 Also, OCA scholars were among the drafters of a special letter sent to every autocephalous Church urging them to support the convocation of the Council during the time when critical voices were pressuring certain Churches to not attend the synod just a few days before it was to meet.
 However, the OCA has not released a post-Council statement, and Metropolitan Tikhon has been in the process of resuming the discussion between the OCA and the Ecumenical Patriarchate.

+Ecumenical observers

+A total of 15 observers from non-Orthodox churches attended the council, including the Catholic cardinal Kurt Koch, chairman of the Vatican's Pontifical Council for Promoting Christian Unity, and were greeted by Patriarch Bartholomew at the final liturgy.